-PICKING UP CHILDREN: Parents must sign their children out on the appropriate sheet as required by DPH state licensing.
-Our school is open from 6:30 a.m. to 6:00 p.m. each day to accommodate the various hours that families work.
+PICKING UP CHILDREN: Parents must sign their children out on the appropriate sheet.
+Our school is open from 7:00 a.m. to 5:30 p.m. each day to accommodate the various hours that families work.
 However, parents are expected to pick-up their child at the end of their work-day.
 We urge you to consider the long hours your child spends at school and not overextend them unless it is necessary.
-Teachers are not required to take responsibility of children before 6:30 a.m.
+Teachers are not required to take responsibility of children before 7:00 a.m.
+Half-day pick-up is after lunch as follows: Three and four year olds, and Alternative Kindergarten - 12:20 p.m.
+Kindergarten Half-day pick-up: 1:00 p.m.
+Extended Day pick-up (Shelton only) 3:00.p.m.
 Late pick-ups for any of the enrollment schedules will be charged \$15.00 per quarter hour.
 Habitual tardiness: Parents will be asked to make other arrangements for the pick-up of their child.
 If this is not possible it will be necessary for you to withdraw your child from our program.

 ARRIVAL AND DEPARTURE SAFETY: Children must be under the supervision of an adult at all times.
 Children should accompany you to the classroom and may not leave the classroom without you or the person responsible for pick-up at the end of the day.
-Once a child is dropped off the child must remain in the classroom.
 Please keep siblings with you during pick-up and drop off times as well.
-We ask that you close the classroom door when entering and exiting the classroom.

 SHOES: Infant and Tiny Tot parents may not enter the classroom with shoes on.
-This is to avoid small debris that could come off shoes and pose a choking risk as well as for sanitary purposes.
+This is to avoid small debris that could come off shoes and pose a chocking risk as well as for sanitary purposes.
 You may want to keep a pair of slippers handy or paper shoe covers.
-Bare feet are also not permitted AUTHORIZED PERSONS FOR PICK UP: Anyone responsible for picking up your child should be noted on the optional pick-up information form in your registration packet.
+Bare feet are also not permitted

+AUTHORIZED PERSONS FOR PICK UP: Anyone responsible for picking up your child should be noted on the optional pick-up information form in your registration packet.
 The office should be notified IN WRITING of any changes of authorized persons for pick-up immediately.
 ANY AUTHORIZED PERSON PICKING UP YOUR CHILD SHOULD BE PREPARED TO SHOW A PICTURE ID.
 On occasion you may be asked to show identification to your child's teacher until we are all familiar with you as the child's parent.
 For your child's protection we will not allow them to leave with any person not previously authorized in writing by the parents or if the assigned person does not have proper identification.